 She was wildly popular with her audience, on par with Jenna Jameson and Janine Lindemulder at the time.
-Surprisingly, for someone as in demand as she was, she only performed in eighteen films over three years; she retired from the adult industry in 2004, after her final film, Where the Boys Aren't 17, wrapped production.
+Despite her enormous fan base, she only performed in eighteen films over three years; she retired from the adult industry in 2004, after her final film, Where the Boys Aren't 17, wrapped production.
 She began working as an escort in Hollywood, and claimed in a March 2005 National Enquirer interview that Charlie Sheen was among her clients and had paid her $15,000 for her services.
 Sheen, through his agent, disputed this, stating that he had not seen her since 1996; she responded by claiming he was trying to have her killed to keep his television contract intact.
-A month after the interview, two weeks before her 30th birthday, Jones died of liver failure from years of abusing Vicodin and other prescription drugs on June 4, 2005, leaving behind a husband and two children.
+A month after the interview, two weeks before her 30th birthday, Jones died of liver failure from years of abusing Vicodin and other prescription drugs, leaving behind a husband and two children.

 29° 47.447, -095° 28.591